-I’m RM Causey, and I’m an instructor at Miami University.
+I’m RM Causey, and I’m a visiting assistant professor at Miami University.

 I earned a B.S. in math at Mississippi State University in 2009 and a Ph.D. in math from Texas A&M University in 2014.
 My primary research interests are Ramsey theory, functional analysis, greedy approximations, and local theory.
 More precisely, I enjoy using Ramsey theory, ordinal indices, descriptive set theory, and non-linear metric theory to classify linear operators between Banach spaces.